 Seeking Out Support

-Teachers started completing TLC’s online professional development courses on trauma-informed care, and the school was also assigned a consultant, Derek Allen, a senior trainer with TLC, who visits the school to guide its trauma-informed initiative by assessing progress and offering suggestions for next steps.
+Teachers started completing Starr’s online professional development courses on trauma-informed care, and the school was also assigned a consultant, Derek Allen, a senior trainer with Starr, who visits the school to guide its trauma-informed initiative by assessing progress and offering suggestions for next steps.

-Teachers are finding TLC’s training and resources helpful.
-“It’s not been just listening to or reading things, says Hinojosa.
+Teachers are finding Starr’s training and resources helpful.
+“It’s not been just listening to or reading things,” says Hinojosa.
 “It’s been a lot of physical resources and strategies that we’ve been given.”

 Looking at Behavior through a “Trauma Lens”